blossm-network/toolbox/README.md

 # Overview

-### Blossm is a javascript Event Sourcing CQRS orchestrator, and includes a description for setting up multi-project interoperability through a Blossm base layer network.
+### Blossm is a javascript Event Sourcing CQRS orchestrator, and includes a description for setting up multi-project interoperability through a Blossm base layer.

 #### With Blossm you can architect, fully-test, and deploy just about any peice of software functionality using small javascript functions and YAML configs, in a way that keep each historical state of your app entirely queriable and auditable, and with the opportunity to connect many independently developed networks together through a shared base layer.
 It's also extremely cheap to run and extremely easy to maintain.